techypoint/techypoint.github.io/_posts/create-a-website/2020-05-10-homepage-design.md

   <img alt="Push HomePage Steps" title="Push HomePage Steps" src="/assets/img/create-a-website/homepage-design/push_homepage_steps.png"/>
 </div>

+<a href="https://github.com/vbisht7038/vbisht7038.github.io.git">Click to get the full Implementation of this tutorial on Github</a>

-Further Study Material
+### Further Study Material
-1. Desiging webiste - youtube
+1. Desiging website - youtube

-In the next tutorial, we will focus on how to add Custom Domain to Github Pages.
+**In the next tutorial**, we will focus on how to add Custom Domain to Github Pages.